bestguy/sveltestrap/Readme.md

 #### Current

-- See component list below
-  - Tooltip & Popover are not implemented yet due to lacking Popper/Tether support [#31](https://github.com/bestguy/sveltestrap/issues/31), [#32](https://github.com/bestguy/sveltestrap/issues/32)
+- Popover is not implemented yet due to lacking Popper/Tether support [#32](https://github.com/bestguy/sveltestrap/issues/32)
-  - Carousel not implemented yet, need to port transitions/state/key handlers. [#30](https://github.com/bestguy/sveltestrap/issues/30)
 - Some stateful components have issues
-  - Collapse uses the Svelte slide transistion.
+  - Collapse uses the Svelte slide transition.
 In Svelte, the component is removed from the DOM whereas in Bootstrap, it stays in the DOM, but is hidden.
 This interacts badly with nav bars on small screens.
   - Modal uses Svelte fade transition, which does not use the Bootstrap theme defaults for duration, etc.
 - Most components are missing general DOM events, see [#36](https://github.com/bestguy/sveltestrap/issues/36)

 #### Bootstrap V5 compatibility

-- Currently WIP, but have compatibility up to Bootstrap v5 alpha 2 https://github.com/bestguy/sveltestrap/issues/156#issuecomment-727272111
+- Currently WIP, but have compatibility up to Bootstrap v5 beta 1 https://github.com/bestguy/sveltestrap/issues/156#issuecomment-727272111
-- Accordion and floating labels are needed for alpha 3 compatibility, currently WIP.
+- Floating labels are needed for beta 1 compatibility, currently WIP.

 ---